Four Core Technologies

 There are many steps involved in the production and medical use of exosomes (EVs).
 We have developed unique core technologies at each step to establish a high-quality, scalable EV production platform.

-Cell culture supernatants contain various components other than EVs, some of which are harmful or inhibit the efficacy of EVs.
-Therefore, it is important to purify EVs to a high purity, but care must be taken to ensure that the activity of EVs is not compromised.
-We have evaluated a number of ultrafiltration membranes and separation columns commonly used in biopharmaceutical production and established a purification technology, INPACT-EV®, optimized for EV production.
-The INPACT-EV® system is automatically controlled by software and can purify a large amount of EVs from culture supernatants with high recovery efficiency without damaging the EVs physically or chemically.
+Cell culture supernatant contains various components besides EVs, some of which can be harmful or inhibit the therapeutic effects of EVs.
+Therefore, it is crucial to purify EVs to a high degree of purity, while taking care not to compromise their activity in the process.
+We have established INPACT-EV®, a purification technology optimized for EV production.
+This was achieved by evaluating numerous ultrafiltration membranes and separation columns commonly used in biopharmaceutical manufacturing and adjusting their operating parameters.
+The INPACT-EV® system is automatically controlled by software and can purify large quantities of EVs with high recovery efficiency, without causing physical or chemical damage.

-We have developed a proprietary analytical technology to quantitatively evaluate whether purified EVs exhibit medicinal effects suitable for the intended use.
-The core of this technology is a cell-based assay that measures the potency of EVs according to their mechanism of action, and a series of analytical methods that identify a group of marker molecules associated with the drug effect and quantify each molecule.
-These analytical techniques can ensure reproducibility of drug efficacy in the non-clinical and clinical trial phases.
-The technological development of (1), (2), and (3) are supported by these analytical technologies.
+We have independently developed an analytical technology to quantitatively evaluate whether purified EVs exhibit the therapeutic effect required for their intended use.
+At its core are cell-based assays that measure potency according to the EV's mechanism of action, and a series of analytical methods to identify and quantify marker molecules associated with therapeutic efficacy.
+These analytical technologies allow us to enhance the reproducibility of efficacy at the non-clinical and clinical trial stages.
+The development of technologies ①, ②, and ③ is supported by this foundational analytical technology.

 Research Environment